ibm-cloud-docs/dl/responsibilities.md

 | Partnership | {{site.data.keyword.IBM_notm}} provides partner relationships with physical locations for {{site.data.keyword.dl_short}} interconnects. | The Customer is responsible for ordering connectivity services from appropriate partner.|
 | Performance | {{site.data.keyword.IBM_notm}} does not have a Service Level Agreement (SLA) today.
 A Customer can achieve 99.99% effectively with two or more direct links that are properly configured for failover by using BGP, but IBM cannot control that, or provide an SLA on it. | The Customer is responsible for opening tickets in the event of an outage to track performance. |
 | IP addressing | {{site.data.keyword.IBM_notm}} assigns the subnets to VPCs specified by the Customer. | The Customer is responsible for ensuring no IP  overlap on their on-premises subnet. |
 {: caption="Table 1.
-Responsibilites for incident and operations" caption-side="top"}
+Responsibilities for incident and operations" caption-side="top"}

 ## Change management
 {: #change-management}